 If you’re a startup founder, particularly of an e-commerce business, you’ll find that funding options are few and far between.
 Although banks have begun working with the alternative lending space to provide financing for small business owners, the majority of founders are left scratching their heads as they seek sources of cash.
 Here’s where alternative lending options come into play: they step in after banks have said “no” to help you solve problems with working capital.

-In this article we’ve outlined a few options in the alternative lending space to consider beyond more traditional means of financing.
-They include crowdfunding, P2P lending, microfinancing, and other alternative asset-based financing methods.
+In this article, we’ve outlined a few options in the alternative lending space to consider beyond more traditional means of financing.
+They include:

 Crowdfunding, like its name suggests, is a collaborative funding model that involves relying on a small group—hence “crowd”—to finance a project, product, or business.
 Over the last few decades, this alternative funding option has grown exponentially on a global scale, which has allowed many businesses to access much-needed capital.
 In a study done by the SBA, they found that crowdfunding has become a means to communicate with investors that your business is not only feasible, but marketable.
 Today, there are hundreds of crowdfunding sites that you can access; some of the most popular include Kickstarter, Indiegogo, and Crowdfunder.

 While crowdfunding can sound incredibly lucrative, it’s important to consider whether this is the right type of alternative funding option for your business.